yhan/payment.gateway.checkout.com/README.md

    Once bank response comes back to Gateway, Gateway should find the corresponding payment which is the origin of the response and store the link somewhere.

    This _link id_, I called it `GatewayPaymentId`, beside the function of linking, it is also the internal unique identifier of the `Payment`.
-To sum up, the stored link is the tuple { `AcquiringBankPaymentId`, `GatewayPaymentId` }
+Thus, the stored link is the tuple { `AcquiringBankPaymentId`, `GatewayPaymentId` }

 1. **Ids**: three types of ids